porsche-design-system/porsche-design-system/packages/components/src/components/text-field-wrapper/text-field-wrapper.usage.md

 ### Don't:

-- Don’t use labels with more than two words whenever possible (keep it short and descriptive).
+- Don't use labels with more than two words whenever possible (keep it short and descriptive).
-- Don’t use it if users need to enter longer text (therefore use the [Textarea](components/textarea) component).
+- Don't use it if users need to enter longer text (therefore use the [Textarea](components/textarea) component).
-- Don’t use instructional or description text for the label.
+- Don't use instructional or description text for the label.

 ---